Newton’s Second Law

 As your students become more familiar with the concept of Newton’s Second Law, hands on activities will help deepen their understanding by allowing them to easily change system variables in the real world, and directly measure the effect — in this case: acceleration.

-With a PASCO track, cart, low friction super pulley (ME-6961), mass and hanger (ME-8979) students can explore how a constant applied force affects the change in velocity.
+With a Standard PAScar PAStrack System (ME-5711), mass and hanger (ME-8979) students can explore how a constant applied force affects the change in velocity.
 This can be measured using a stopwatch to measure the time lapse over a specified distance.
 A more accurate means of measuring changes in velocity of the system directly with a motion sensor (PS-2103A) and data collection software such as PASCO Capstone.

 Have your students explore by experimentation:

 - If m1 and m2 are equal, what is the acceleration of the system?

 - What effect will doubling the weight of the mass and hanger have on the acceleration of the system?

 - How would that compare to a situation where instead the mass of m2 was doubled?